-Graduation with Honors
+Graduation with Award of Honors

-Students will Graduate with Honors if they earn a cumulative average of 90 or higher during Years 1-3 (preclinical years and core rotations).
-Students must be in good academic standing and must not have incurred any course or COMLEX board exam failures.
+Students will Graduate with an Award of Honors if they earn a cumulative average of 90 or higher during Years 1-3 (preclinical years and core rotations).
+Students must be in good standing and must not have incurred any COMLEX board exam failures.
 They will receive a certificate and honor cords to wear during commencement.